• QSingleInstanceCheck

 See also notify().

-Sends a notification to the original instance.
+Sends a notification to the original instance, optionally with a list of arguments.
 If this is the original instance, it's a no-op.

 See also notified().